Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 #5: Build it yourself.

-Look at the latest trends, and analyze what you can achieve with a little DIY.
+Look at the latest social media and photo trends, and analyze what you can achieve with a little DIY.
 The modern triangle wedding arch is an excellent example of decor you can create on your own.
-All you need is a bit of ingenuity and a couple pieces of pine.
+All you need is a bit of ingenuity and a couple of pieces of pine.
 Search the local scrapyard for old wood beams if you aren’t interested in purchasing two-by-fours from the hardware store.

 #6: Do a model call.

-If you’re in a new market and don’t know anyone who can model for you, do a model call!
-Print cheap cards that include your information and a description of your needs:
+If you’re in a new market and don’t know anyone who can model for you, do a models call!
+Print cheap cards that include your information and a description of your needs or share them on social media:

 Get FREE photos by modeling for me!